-Surgical techniques used in plastic surgery:
+Surgical techniques used in plastic surgery

 There are many different techniques used to perform cosmetic and reconstructive plastic surgery procedures, including the following:

-- endoscopic surgery
+- Endoscopic surgery

-- flap surgery
+- Flap surgery

-|local flap - is located next to the wound; the skin remains attached at one end in order that the blood supply is left intact.|
+|Local flap - is located next to the wound; the skin remains attached at one end sothat the blood supply is left intact.|

-|regional flap - uses a section of tissue that is attached by a specific blood vessel.|
+|Regional flap - uses a section of tissue that is attached by a specific blood vessel.|

-|bone/soft tissue flap - this type of flap is often used when bone and the overlying skin are transported to a new location.|
+|Bone/soft tissue flap - this type of flap is often used when bone and the overlying skin are moved to a new location.|

-|musculocutaneous flap (muscle and skin flap) - this type of flap is often used when the area to be covered needs more bulk and an increased blood supply.
+|Musculocutaneous flap (muscle and skin flap) - this type of flap is often used when the area to be covered needs more bulk and an increased blood supply.
 This type of flap is often used to rebuild a breast following a mastectomy.|

-|microvascular free flap - involves detaching and reattaching skin and blood vessels from one site of the body to another site.
+|Microvascular free flap - involves detaching and reattaching skin and blood vessels from one site of the body to another site.
 Microsurgery is used to attach the blood vessels.|

-- laser technology
+- Laser technology

 Lasers used in plastic surgery often provide for minimal bleeding, bruising, and scarring.
-There are many different types of lasers that may be utilized, depending upon the purpose and location of the surgery to be performed.
+There are many different types of lasers that may be used, depending upon the purpose and location of the surgery to be performed.
 Consult your physician/surgeon to determine if laser surgery, and which type, is most appropriate for you.

-- skin grafts
+- Skin grafts

 Split-thickness skin graft